timboudreau/avatar/README.md

     * Makes sure the submodules are checked out and up-to-date
     * Sanity checks that the versions of Java and Python are usable
     * Makes sure testng is installed and can be found
+    * Writes correct paths in the magic properties file Avatar's build scripts use to find each other

 ### Prerequisites